nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

   </div>
 </div>

 This work was being done alongside process a claim reworking.
 Thought of to bring the two journeys to end up in the same place made sense as the claims sit under the whole organisation.

+>**We believe that** keeping the journey's seperate in the signposting page as to what they want to do
+>**Will be a useful feature for** BSA staff
-Left as two routes in as the intentions the different users are coming in via are different but still the journey’s are cohesive as they end up in the same centralised org view and still have all the functionality available to them.
+>**As it will** suit the different intentions they are coming with of process a claim, find a org, register a org, but still the journey's are cohesive as end up in same centralised org view with all the functionality available to them.

 The process a claim journey still needs access to wider org view to help processors.
 Something to be tested as to the understanding of these two options.

 #### Perform ID/CV checks

-We believe that having organisation information in a header that’s always thereWill be a useful feature for BSA staffAs it will keep them orientated as everything else sits under that organisation
+>**We believe that** having organisation information in a header that’s always there
+>**Will be a useful feature for** BSA staff
+>**As it will** keep them orientated as everything else sits under that organisation

 An idea was to whether have a place in the header to keep hold of who speaking to on the phone.
 We know this came out of research previously as something that would be helpful.

-But the design made it difficult as to capture so this is something to validate the need with in research.
+#### Design crit - header

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">